 I am not a professional bottler and I always tend to err on the side of caution.
 I would think balsamic vinegar can go bad if not used quickly.

-Does balsamic vinegar reduction need to be refrigerated?
+Does this reduction need to be refrigerated?

 Yes, it is always a good idea to store your reduction sauce in the refrigerator.
 The acids in the balsamic vinegar will keep it safe and it should keep for 3-4 weeks.